BPSCrash/TileJump/README.md

 - Collect Coins to increase score :moneybag:

 ## :camera_flash: Caught in (almost) 4K
-For this project I learned about how to create tilemaps, do animation transitions, have state driven cameras, and much more.
+For this project I learned about how to create tilemaps and rule tiles, do animation transitions, have state driven cameras, and much more.

 ![](https://github.com/BPSCrash/TileJump/blob/main/png.png)